DevExpress/testcafe/docs/articles/documentation/using-testcafe/using-testcafe-docker-image.md

 If you are testing a heavy website, you may need to allocate extra resources for the Docker image.

 The most common case is when the temporary file storage `/dev/shm` runs out of free space.
-It usually happens when you run tests in Chromium.
 The following example shows how to allow additional space (1GB) for this storage using the `--shm-size` option.

 ```sh
 docker run --shm-size=1g -v ${TEST_FOLDER}:/tests -it testcafe/testcafe ${TESTCAFE_ARGS}